Agile Data

 1. Database Encapsulation Layers

 Figure 1 depicts a typical architectural layering strategy for building business applications which includes a database encapsulation layer (also known as a persistence layer or simply a data layer).
 A database encapsulation layer hides the implementation details of your database(s), including their physical schemas, from your business code.
 In effect this layer provides your business objects with persistence services – the ability to read data from, write data to, and delete data from – data sources.
 Ideally your business objects should know nothing about how they are persisted, it just happens.
-Database encapsulation layers aren’t magic and they aren’t academic theories; database encapsulation layers are commonly used practice by both large and small applications as well as in both simple and complex applications.
+Database encapsulation layers aren’t magic and they aren’t academic theories; encapsulation layers are commonly used practice by both large and small applications as well as in both simple and complex applications.
 Database encapsulation layers are an important technique that every agile software developer should be aware of and be prepared to use.

 Figure 1.
 A typical architectural layering strategy for an application.